giulia-colombo/cash-register/readme.md

 Applies a "buy-one-get-one-free" discount for green tea, every time 2 items of green tea are added to the cart.

-- returns: `green_tea_value` (float): the total value of the green tea items after the discount is applied.
+- Returns: `green_tea_value` (float): the total value of the green tea items after the discount is applied.
 If no discount is applied the value is calculated without a discount.
 If no green tea is in the order, the value will be 0.

 #### `apply_discount_coffee(self, discount_coefficient=Fraction(2,3), discount_threshold=3)`